PracticalAstronomyCrew/knowledgebase/docs/source/pm/p7-globular-cluster-radii.rst

 P07.
 Globular Cluster Radii
 ===========================
 Observing Goals:
 ^^^^^^^^^^^^^^^^

-In this project you'll determine the surface brightness profile and a characteristic scale of a globular cluster (or clusters if there is sufficient observing time).
+In this project you will determine the surface brightness profile and a characteristic scale of a globular cluster (or clusters if there is sufficient observing time).
 Useful Background and References:

     * Information about King models http://adsabs.harvard.edu/abs/1995AJ....109..218T